kakserpom/daemon.io/docs/en/clients/asterisk.md

 <md:method>
 /**
-	 * Execute the given callback when/if the connection is handshaked.
+	 * Execute the given callback when/if the connection is handshaked
-	 * @param Callback
+	 * @param  callable Callback
 	 * @return void
 	 */
 public function onConnected($cb)